soni-n/Data-Science-Projects/README.md

 These notebooks are not focussed towards building the best prediction model to win the Kaggle challenges, but rather on engaging in quality data science skills and analysis of the data provided.
 That said, the models in the notebooks still have decent predictions with due credits given where required.

+Please use https://nbviewer.jupyter.org/ to view the notebooks in this repository.